Fimepinostat in Treating Brain Tumors in Children and Young Adults

 - Minimum possible tissue collected must be equivalent to about 4-6 stereotactic core biopsies

-- Strata B & C: Patients in the medulloblastoma and HGG strata will be allowed to have undergone prior therapy including surgery, chemotherapy, and radiation therapy.
-Patients in the DIPG stratum are not allowed to have prior therapy before the initiation of fimepinostat.
+- Prior Therapy: Patients in the medulloblastoma and HGG strata will be allowed to have undergone prior therapy including surgery, chemotherapy, and radiation therapy.
+Patients in the DIPG stratum are not allowed to have prior therapy before the initiation of fimepinostat, with the exception of those patients who previously received radiation as per standard of care and have not yet undergone a biopsy.
+These patients will be eligible to enroll in the newly diagnosed DIPG stratum.
 Patients must have fully recovered from acute side effects related to previous anti-cancer therapies.
 Patients undergoing radiation during protocol therapy will not be permitted to receive other concomitant agents with radiation and pending initiation of maintenance with fimepinostat

 - Myelosuppressive chemotherapy: At least 21 days after last dose of myelosuppressive chemotherapy (42 days if prior nitrosourea)

 - Hematopoietic growth factors: At least 14 days after last dose of a long-acting growth factor or 7 days after short-acting growth factor or beyond time during which adverse events are known to occur

 - Biologic (anti-neoplastic agent): At least 7 days after last dose of a biologic agent or beyond time during which adverse events are known to occur